-Now that you know the types of hoverboards available, and made the decision to purchase one, it's time to determine which hoverboard is the perfect fit for you and what to look for when buying one.
-We've put together this step-by-step guide to make this process as easy as possible, and get you hovering away as quick as can be!
+Now that you are a little more familiar with what hoverboards have to offer, it's time to figure out which model suits your needs.
+We've put together this step-by-step guide to make this process as easy as possible and get you hovering away as quickly as possible.

 If the pavement you plan on riding on is nice and smooth, then you should be fine with what we refer to as a "standard" hoverboard.
-These models have smaller wheel sizes (approximately six-inch diameter) and a hard, rubber tire that doesn't offer much in the way of absorbing shock.
-These smaller wheels are also not as adept at rolling over thresholds and cracks, as they stop rather than rolling up and over.
-While these boards falter at imperfect surfaces, they are much faster to turn, more responsive and snappy, and overall more fun.
-These models are also typically less expensive, and come in a wider variety of colors.
+These models have smaller wheel sizes (approximately six inches in diameter) and hard, rubber tires that don't offer much in the way of absorbing shock.
+This makes rolling over cracks and bumps difficult.
+While these boards struggle with imperfect surfaces, they are much more agile.
+They often turn on a dime, offer a quick response, and can be more fun overall.
+These models are also typically less expensive and come in a wider variety of colors.

 Step 2A: Planning on Commuting?

-We would recommend attempting to contact a manufacturer before purchasing to ask a question, or to clarify their warranty policy.
-This can be a good litmus test for how easy they are to contact, and how responsive they are BEFORE you spend your hard-earned money.
+We highly recommend contacting the manufacturer before purchasing.
+This can be a good litmus test for how easy they are to contact and how responsive they are BEFORE you spend your hard-earned money.

 Step 4: Time to Accessorize?

-While we are still waiting anxiously for a board that actually leaves the ground, these products make a good interim measure.
-While they don't quite render walking obsolete, these are a fun way to get around and can provide countless hours of fun.
-Just remember to check local laws and regulations before you go and purchase a UL certified board to ensure that you are hovering around both safely and legally.
+While we are still waiting anxiously for a board that actually hovers over the ground, the modern-day hoverboard will have to suffice in the interim.
+They offer a new way to get around and can provide countless hours of fun.
+Just remember to check local laws and regulations before you go and purchase a UL-certified board to ensure that you are hovering around both safely and legally.

-For the results and analysis of our findings, take a glance at our comprehensive hoverboard review, or take a look at our How We Test article for a detailed look at our procedures for our testing process.
+For the results and analysis of our findings, take a glance at our comprehensive hoverboard review, or take a look at our How We Test article for a detailed look at our testing process procedures.